tamirdresher/covidtrackingfinal/README.md

 <h2>CI/CD</h2>
-This github repository has an automatic CI/CD workflow.</br>
+This GitHub repository has an automatic CI/CD workflow.</br>
-It is implemented using github actions and is activated on each push/pull request to the 'main' branch.</br>
+It is implemented using 'GitHub Actions' and is activated on each push/pull request to the 'main' branch.</br>
 The workflow builds the project and commits 30 unit tests.</br>
 If those stages are passed - the Docker image is built (updated) and deployed to the docker</br>
 hub repository at nivrave/covidtrackingfinal</br>